RamiKrispin/deploy-flex-actions/README.md

 ## Testing

 Before we continue to the automation step with Github Actions, let's test what we have built so far.
-The main goal of the testing stage is to check the dashboard can be render and update the data in a similar environment as it would run with Github Actions.
+The main goal of the testing stage is to check the dashboard can be rendered and update the data in a similar environment as it would run with Github Actions.
 Hence, we would render the dashboard inside the container directly from the terminal.

 It is always a good practice to restart the container before testing.
 This will ensure that it will not include any packages you installed during the run time (as opposed to those installed during the build time).
 To reset the container, let's use the `docker-compose` command: